-Focus areas: Urban policy, urban politics, governance and management of global cities, urban fiscal policy, urban sustainability, American government and policy, social policy, American parties and elections, New York City politics, sustainable economic development policy, workforce development and community building policy, education and after school policy, democratic theory and practice, federalism, ethnicity, race and gender
+Focus areas: Urban policy, urban politics, governance and management of global cities, urban fiscal policy, urban sustainability, American government and policy, social policy, American parties and elections, New York City politics, smart cities, sustainable economic development policy, community engagement, workforce development and community building policy, education and after school policy, democratic theory and practice, federalism, ethnicity, race and gender

-Ester R. Fuchs is Professor of International and Public Affairs and Political Science and is the Director of the Urban and Social Policy Program at Columbia University’s School of International and Public Affairs.
+Ester R. Fuchs is Professor of International and Public Affairs and Political Science and is the Director of the Urban and Social Policy Program and the United States Regional Specialization at Columbia University’s School of International and Public Affairs.
 She served as Special Advisor to the Mayor for Governance and Strategic Planning under New York City Mayor Michael R. Bloomberg from 2001 to 2005.
 Previously, Professor Fuchs served as chair of the Urban Studies Program at Barnard College and Columbia College and founding director of the Columbia University Center for Urban Research and Policy.

-Professor Fuchs serves on the faculty of the Earth Institute, executive committee of Columbia’s Data Science Institute and its Smart Cities Center, the board of American University’s Metropolitan Policy Center, Senior Fellow of the Global Cities Institute at the University of Toronto, and an Associate at the University of Technology Sydney Institute for Sustainable Futures.
-Fuchs is also a member of the Faculty Steering Committee of the Eric Holder Initiative for Civil and Political Rights and Provost’s Just Societies Task Force at Columbia.
+Professor Fuchs serves on the executive committee of Columbia’s Data Science Institute and its Smart Cities Center, the faculty of the Columbia Climate School Earth Institute, the board of American University’s Metropolitan Policy Center, Senior Fellow of the Global Cities Institute at the University of Toronto.
+Fuchs is also a member of the Faculty Steering Committee of the Eric Holder Initiative for Civil and Political Rights and the Editorial Advisory Board for the Political Science Quarterly.

-She received the Bella Abzug Leadership Award in 2017, the Above & Beyond Exceptional New York Women of 2017 Award for Education, the NASPAA Public Service Matters Spotlight Award for WhosOntheBallot.org, an Award for Outstanding Teaching at SIPA and the City of New York Excellence in Technology Award for Best IT Collaboration among Agencies for Access NYC.
+She was inducted into the City Limits New York City Hall of Fame in 2022, She received the Mindr Global award Celebrating 30 Women of Influence for Women’s History Month, in March 2022; the Bella Abzug Leadership Award in 2017; the Above & Beyond Exceptional New York Women of 2017 Award for Education; the NASPAA Public Service Matters Spotlight Award for WhosOntheBallot.org, an Award for Outstanding Teaching at SIPA and the City of New York Excellence in Technology Award for Best IT Collaboration among Agencies for Access NYC.
 She also received the Distinguished Alumna Award from Queens College.

 While at City Hall, Professor Fuchs coordinated three significant mayoral initiatives: the restructuring the City’s delivery of Out-of-School Time (OST) programs to children, youth, and families; the Integrated Human Services System Project (Access New York) to streamline the screening and eligibility determination processes, case management, and policy development and planning functions within and across the 13 human services agencies through the use of technology; and the merger of the Department of Employment with the Department of Small Business Services to align the City’s workforce development programs with the needs of the business community.

-Professor Fuchs currently serves on the Committee on Economic Inclusion of the U.S. Federal Deposit Insurance Corporation (FDIC), the NYC Department of Design and Construction (DDC) Town and Gown Advisory Board, and is a member of the boards of the Fund for the City of New York, the Citizens Union, the Museum at Eldridge Street, the Jewish Community Relations Council, and Global Cities, Inc. a project of Bloomberg Philanthropies.
+Professor Fuchs currently serves on numerous government, advocacy and community organization boards, including the boards of NYC Department of Design and Construction (DDC) Town and Gown, the Fund for the City of New York, the Citizens Union, the Museum at Eldridge Street, the Jewish Community Relations Council, the 125th Street (Harlem) Business Improvement District, Take Office, and Global Cities, Inc. a project of Bloomberg Philanthropies.,.
 Professor Fuchs was the first woman to serve as chair of the NYC Charter Revision Commission in 2005.
-She has also served on the NYC Mayor’s Sustainability Advisory Board, the NYC Workforce Investment Board, the NYC Commission on Women’s Issues, the NYC Economic Opportunity Commission, and the Advisory Board for NYC’s Out-of-School Time Initiative.
+She has also served on the NYC Mayor’s Sustainability Advisory Board, the NYC Workforce Investment Board, the NYC Commission on Women’s Issues, the NYC Economic Opportunity Commission, the Committee on Economic Inclusion of the U.S. Federal Deposit Insurance Corporation (FDIC), and the Advisory Board for NYC’s Out-of-School Time Initiative.

-Professor Fuchs has been working with former New York City Mayor David Dinkins organizing the David N. Dinkins Leadership in Public Policy Forum since its inception in 1995.
+Professor Fuchs worked closely with former New York City Mayor David Dinkins during his tenure at Columbia organizing the David N. Dinkins Leadership in Public Policy Forum from its inception in 1995.
+She continues this work with Dinkins Professor Michael Nutter.
 She also organizes the Global Mayors Forum at SIPA.
 Between 2007 and 2013, Professor Fuchs organized and moderated annual international summits sponsored by the Office of the Mayor of New York and New York City Global Partners.
 The conferences brought together mayoral delegations from cities around the world to discuss important urban policy issues and share best practices.

-Professor Fuchs has been the recipient of many grants including ones from Bloomberg Philanthropies, the NYC Department of Environmental Protection, the Laurie Tisch Illumination Fund, the NYC Economic Development Corporation (EDC), the Wallace Foundation, the Guggenheim Foundation, the Ford Foundation, the Greater London Enterprise, the U.S. Department of Justice the National Health and Human Service Employees Union AFL-CIO, the U.S. Department of Housing and Urban Development, and the Upper Manhattan Empowerment Zone Development Corporation.
+Professor Fuchs has been the recipient of many grants including ones from Bloomberg Philanthropies, the National Science Foundation (NSF), the National Institutes of Health (NIH), the NYC Department of Environmental Protection, the Laurie M. Tisch Illumination Fund, the NYC Economic Development Corporation (EDC), the Wallace Foundation, the Guggenheim Foundation, the Ford Foundation, the Greater London Enterprise, the U.S. Department of Justice the National Health and Human Service Employees Union AFL-CIO, the U.S. Department of Housing and Urban Development, and the Upper Manhattan Empowerment Zone Development Corporation.

 - PhD in Political Science, University of Chicago